co-cddo/open-standards/README.md

 ## The Open Standards Board

-The [[Open Standards Board]] is made up of [[Board members]] who are [appointed](Appointment-as-Open-Standards-Board-Member).
+The Open Standards Board is made up of [Board members](https://www.gov.uk/government/groups/open-standards-board#membership) who are appointed.
 They are expert users and drawn from government and not-for-profit organisations as well as volunteers from academia and industry.

-The board has specific [Terms of Reference](Open Standards Board Terms of Reference) and all board members must abide by the [[Terms and Conditions for Appointment as Open Standards Board Member]]
+The board has specific [Terms of Reference](https://www.gov.uk/government/groups/open-standards-board#terms-of-reference) that all board members must abide by.

 ## Meetings